EVLT (Endovenous Laser Treatment)

 Yes.
 The patient is required to wear class 2 graduated compression stockings for 4 months.
 The stockings are to be worn in morning (within 30 minutes of getting up, after morning rituals of bathing etc).
 They are to be removed at night time while going to bed.
 The usage of stockings helps in better and optimal closure of the lasered vein.
 Apart from this, patient can go about his routine work after 72 hrs (walking/climbing up and down the stairs/travelling).
 Infact, it is recommended that the patient walks for 30 minutes daily (obviously with the stockings).
 Treadmill/gym exercises of weight training etc (which increase the intra-abdominal pressure) can be restarted after 4 weeks.

-6)If the patient has an ulcer along with varicose veins, can he undergo laser treatment?
+6)If the patient has an ulcer along with varicose veins, can he undergo laser treatment ?
+How long will it take for the ulcer to heal ?

 7)Will the pigmentation disappear completely along with the varicose veins after EVLT?